-The contest is open to 7th and 8th grade middle-school students at the following schools:
+The contest is open to 7th grade students at the following schools:

 - Mission Basilica

 - Check-in / Rockets Submitted to Judges: 7:30-8:00 a.m.